 Patients

 We retrospectively identified patients who underwent de novo DBS implantation surgery between September 2016 and October 2019 by a single surgeon (E.A.C.P.) at St George’s Hospital, London, UK, who had at least 6 months of post-operative follow-up.
 Relevant patient details were recorded in clinical records, including demographics, indication, pre- and post-operative clinical assessments, comorbidities and medication history.
 All patients were deemed by a multidisciplinary team of neurosurgeons, neurologists, specialist nurses and neuropsychologists as suitable for the procedure.
 From May 2018 onwards, patients with a diagnosis of Parkinson’s disease and isolated tremor syndromes were offered to participate in research studies involving LFP recording from the target brain structures.
 Upon signing written consent for taking part in research, they underwent externalization of leads between electrode and IPG implantation for LFP recording.
 A control group of patients undergoing DBS surgery but not externalized was implanted with the electrodes and IPG in the same surgical session (see Surgical technique).
-All patients provided written informed consent to the procedure and participation in the research where applicable.
+All patients provided written informed consent to the procedure and participation in the research where applicable after local institutional approval.

 Surgical technique